Head Coach Michelle Myers announced the addition of Tiffany Guerra and Samantha Jordan to the Lion program.

-Myers has been a mainstay of the LMU coaching staff for well over a decade, as 2013 will mark her 17th season with the LMU women's soccer program.
+Myers has been a mainstay of the LMU coaching staff for nearly two decades, as 2014 will mark her 18th season with the LMU women's soccer program.

-Myers has been a key part of the Lions' success for over a decade, helping the program to its first NCAA College Cup appearance in 2002 and consistently signing some of the best recruiting classes in the nation.
+Myers has been a key part of the Lions' success, helping the program to its first NCAA College Cup appearance in 2002 and consistently signing some of the best recruiting classes in the nation.
 The 2006 entering class was ranked 28th nationally by Soccer Buzz, giving LMU one of the top 50 incoming classes for the fifth straight year, and followed through with the program's second NCAA tournament berth in 2006.

 In 2012, her first season at the helm of the program, Myers guided LMU to a 9-8-2 overall record and 3-5-0 West Coast Conference mark.
 The Lions rode a season-best four-game win streak early in the year, while memorable moments included a 1-1 draw against then No. 1 nationally ranked UCLA and a 3-0 shutout of WCC foe and then No. 15 ranked Pepperdine.